jon-heard/obsidian-inline-scripts/README.md

 Shortcuts, by their Javscript nature, have a risk of being malicious.
 Make sure you trust a shortcut or shortcut-file before using it.

 ### Shortcut-file sources
 A sample of shortcut-files can be found [here](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFiles).
-For example, [this](https://raw.githubusercontent.com/jon-heard/obsidian-text-expander-js_shortcutFiles/main/TEJS_state.md) file contains shortcuts related to storing and reproducing "clips" of text as well as shortcuts related to saving and loading state, including stored "clips" of text.
+For example, [this](https://raw.githubusercontent.com/jon-heard/obsidian-text-expander-js_shortcutFiles/main/TEJS_state.md) file contains shortcuts related to storing and reproducing "clips" of text as well as shortcuts related to saving and loading session state, including any stored clips of text.

 ### Step-by-step: Adding a shortcut-file to the vault
 1. Make sure that the __Text Expander JS__ plugin is installed and enabled in your vault. (see [HOW-TO: Setup the plugin and try it out](#how-to-setup-the-plugin-and-try-it-out).)